camel-tooling/camel-dap-client-vscode/README.md

   - the message body
   - a message header when it is of type String
   - an exchange property when it is of type String
-- Command `Start camel Application with JBang and debug`.
+- Command `Start Camel Application with JBang and debug`.
 It allows a one-click start and Camel debug in simple cases.
+This command is available through:
+  - Command Palette.
+It requires having a valid Camel file opened in editor.
+  - Contextual menu in File explorer.
+It is visible to all `*.xml`, `*.java`, `*.yaml` and `*.yml`.
+It is up to the user to ensure it is a Camel route file.
+The command is also opening the files in editor to be ready to place breakpoints.
-This command is available through codelens at the top of a Camel file (the heuristic for the codelens is checking that there is a `from` and a `to` or a `log` on `java`, `xml` and `yaml` files).
+  - Codelens at the top of a Camel file (the heuristic for the codelens is checking that there is a `from` and a `to` or a `log` on `java`, `xml` and `yaml` files).
 - Configuration snippets for Camel debugger launch configuration
 - Configuration snippets to launch Camel application ready to accept a Camel debugger connection using jbang or Maven